HomeBlog

 Hip bursitis is caused by an inflamed bursa, a fluid-filled sac between the bones and soft tissue

-It often develops from repetitive movements, sitting for too long, or a traumatic fall to the hip.
+It often develops from repetitive movements, sitting for too long, or a traumatic fall onto the hip.
 Some other risk factors include the following:

 • Leg-length inequality